What is your earliest memory? Describe it in detail, and tell us why you think that experience was the one to stick with you.

 Noun: abnormally vivid or complete memory or recall of the past by according to http://www.merriam-webster.com/

 I know it’s better to remember good times, good times but this one particular memory brought awareness in my little brain.
 My sisters love to make collages, and they post them on the wall just above the bed we all share.
 This is one of the pictures.

 Feed the Children, please

-This image thought me so much and I did not learn this from kindergarten school.
-From this collage, I learned love and compassion as I grow up instilling in my heart and soul that we all have to help the children for we were children once before.
+This image thought me so much, and I did not learn this from kindergarten school.
+From this collage, I learned to love and compassion as I grow up instilling in my heart and soul that we all have to help the children for we were children once before.